yhoogstrate/fuma/README.md

 	fuma --formats

-To get an overview of the versions at the commandline.
+To get an overview of the versions at the command line.

 ### -l LINK_SAMPLE_TO_ANNOTATION ###